Primer on HCL Terminology

 Most OpenTofu/Terraform configurations use

-blocks, which include both a type and a label.
-For instance,resource "aws_instance" "my_instance" { ... }
+fully qualifiedblocks, which include both a type and a label.
+For instance,resource "aws_instance" "my_instance" { ... }has a type ofaws_instanceand a label ofmy_instance.

 Attributes